Disembowelment (band): History

 Allmusic's Eduardo Rivadavia described Disembowelment as "[s]till revered in underground circles as doom-grind pioneers ... [their works] remain genre classics".
 Justin Donnelly of Metal Forge declared they were "the legendary unground [sic] Australian doom/grindcore/ambient act" and "often referred to as merely a doom band, the sort of music ... is actually far more than eclectic and broad sounding than simply labelling them to one particular genre".

-Gallina and Skarajew continued working together in the ethno ambient act, Trial of the Bow, which Skarajew had initiated during his time in Disembowelment.
+Gallina and Skarajew continued working together in the ethno ambient act Trial of the Bow, which Skarajew had started during his time in Disembowelment.
 The group released an EP, Ornamentation, and an album, Rite of Passage, to critical approval, notably Rolling Stone and Wired Magazine.
 Trial of the Bow was licensed to Rykodisc soon after.
-From 2004 Skarajew and Mazziotta formed a grind band, Pulgar.
-In October 2005 Disembowelment's catalogue was re-released as a double and limited edition triple CD, Disembowelment by Relapse Records.
+From 2004, Skarajew and Mazziotta formed a grind band, Pulgar.
+In October 2005, Disembowelment's catalogue was re-released as a double and limited edition triple CD, Disembowelment by Relapse Records.
 Two different limited edition vinyl box sets were later released.
 A related band, d.USK, formed in 2010 with original Disembowelment members Skarajew and Mazziotta and played some their former group's material as a live band.
 In late 2011 d.USK split and re-emerged under the name Inverloch, which plays a different form of death/doom than Disembowelment and d.USK.

-In 2019 Renato revisited the track "Nightside of Eden" gifting it to the forum Doom-Metal.com.
+In 2019, Renato revisited the track "Nightside of Eden" gifting it to the forum Doom-Metal.com.
 The track was released alongside a statement and digital download links for both WAV and mp3 formats.

 In 2019, Renato Gallina, the founder behind Australian death/doom band, Disembowelment, felt a powerful urge to re-visit the track, Nightside of Eden, which was featured on their one and only album, 'Transcendence into The Peripheral'.
 Gallina was always incredibly dissatisfied with this version and stated that it 'was the weakest and most regretful moment on the album'.
 Almost 3 decades later, the track has been re-contextualised and is finally true to how it was originally meant to sound.

 2020 saw the limited repressing of "Transcendence into the Peripheral" and the release of "Dusk / Deep Sensory Procession into Aural Fate" under Relapse Records, which combined Disembowelment's only EP and a remaster of their second demo.